hsp-iit/GRASPA-test/experiment_data/panda/raw_grasps/README.md

 **grasp_pose**  | Position of the gripper w.r.t. the robot reference frame |
 **grasped_score** | Grasped quality score (defined in GRASPA)|
 **stability_score** | Grasp stability score (defined in GRASPA)|

+For each grasp trial, we reported also the .xml file with the GRASPA results.
+These .xml files are copied from the `grasps_data` folder, which is described [here](https://github.com/hsp-iit/GRASPA-test/tree/master/experiment_data/panda).